douglaslwatts/gemini_bug_example_api/README.md

 }
 ]
 127.0.0.1 - - [22/Mar/2024 08:59:13] "POST /api/v1/chat-message HTTP/1.1" 200 -
 ```
+9. In `api/model/chat_request.py`: Uncomment lines 27 and 28
+   In `api/controller/chat_controller.py`: Uncomment lines 51 and 61
+                                           comment out lines 52 and 62
+10. Send the same request again and see the Content object still printed out but with the below error
 ```
  * Detected change in 'gemini_bug_example_api/api/controller/chat_controller.py', reloading
  * Restarting with stat